 - Do make sure to wear protective goggles and clothing for this job.

-- For best results, Ken recommends using the “Dremel Reinforced 1-1/4 Fiberglass Rotary Tool Cut-off Wheels”
+- For best results, do not use the standard cut-off wheels, Ken recommends using the “Dremel Reinforced 1-1/4 Fiberglass Rotary Tool Cut-off Wheels”

 Ken was able to find this item at Menards, but I would imagine Home Depot and Lowe’s carry them, too.